-- Seek further information from those involved and witnesses. - Undertake a risk assessment and needs assessment to ascertain steps necessary to safeguard the victim, alleged perpetrator, adults and other children. - Decide to manage the concern internally. - Organise a meeting with relevant staff and agencies to assess risk and agree a safety plan. - Refer the victim and/or the perpetrator to local services for Early Help. - Refer the case to Children's Services via a MASH referral. - Liaise with social workers working with children involved (if applicable). - Make a report to the police. - Liaise with specialist services.
+- seek further information from those involved and witnesses. - undertake a risk assessment and needs assessment to ascertain steps necessary to safeguard the victim, alleged perpetrator, adults and other children. - decide to manage the concern internally. - organise a meeting with relevant staff and agencies to assess risk and agree a safety plan. - refer the victim and/or the perpetrator to local services for Early Help. - refer the case to Children's Services via a MASH referral. - liaise with social workers working with children involved (if applicable). - make a report to the police. - liaise with specialist services.

-In the event of a disclosure of peer on peer sexual violence, we will make an immediate risk and needs assessment.
+In the event of a disclosure of child on child sexual violence, we will make an immediate risk and needs assessment.
 The risk and needs assessment will consider:

-- the victim, especially their protection and support; - whether there may have been other victims, - the alleged perpetrator(s); and - all the other children, (and, if appropriate, adult students and staff) at the school or college, especially any actions that are appropriate to protect them from the alleged perpetrator(s), or from future harms.
+- the victim, especially their protection and support; This will include considering school transport as a potentially vulnerable place for a victim or alleged perpetrator(s) - whether there may have been other victims, - the alleged perpetrator(s); and - all the other children, (and, if appropriate, adult students and staff) at the school or college, especially any actions that are appropriate to protect them from the alleged perpetrator(s), or from future harms.

-More information about these options in relation to sexual violence and sexual harassment can be found in Part 5 of KCSIE (2021).
+More information about these options in relation to sexual violence and sexual harassment can be found in Part 5 of KCSIE (2023).